skyhoshi/Eamon-CS/README.md

 #### License

 Eamon CS is free software released under the GNU General Public License.
-See LICENSE.txt in the Documentation directory for more details.
+See LICENSE under DOCUMENT LINKS on the Eamon CS website for more details.